IELTS Writing Examples: 200+ Advanced Vocabulary & Collocations for Band 9 Essays

 • “Undeniably” shows sophisticated adverb use

-• “Compelling reasons” shows advanced adjective + noun collocation
+• “Compelling reasons” shows advanced adjective + noun collocations for IELTS

 Learning New Words Effectively

-Strategic vocabulary acquisition is more effective than random memorization.
-Implement these research-backed techniques:
+Strategic vocabulary acquisition is more effective than random memorization for IELTS writing test preparation.
+Our IELTS online coaching recommends these research-backed techniques:

-1. Thematic vocabulary clusters - Learn words in related groups based on common IELTS topics (environment, education, technology)
+1. Thematic vocabulary clusters - Learn words in related groups based on common IELTS writing task 2 topics (environment, education, technology)

-2. Spaced repetition systems - Use apps like Anki or Quizlet that employ spaced repetition algorithms for optimal retention
+2. Spaced repetition systems - Use apps like Anki or Quizlet for optimal retention during IELTS writing practice

-3. Contextual learning - Study words in example sentences or passages rather than isolated lists
+3. Contextual learning - Study words in IELTS writing examples rather than isolated lists

-4. Word formation families - Learn different forms of the same word:
+4. Word formation families - Learn different forms as verified by IELTS writing checker:

-5. Personal vocabulary journal - Maintain a dedicated notebook organized by themes or essay topics
+5. Personal vocabulary journal - Maintain a notebook organized by themes for IELTS writing task 2

 💡 Tip

-Effective Learning Tip: The “Rule of 7” suggests you need to encounter a new word approximately seven times before it enters your active vocabulary.
-Create a review system that exposes you to new vocabulary items repeatedly in different contexts.
+Effective Learning Tip from IELTS Online Coaching: The “Rule of 7” suggests you need to encounter a new word approximately seven times before it enters your active vocabulary.
+Create a review system as part of your IELTS writing practice that exposes you to new vocabulary items repeatedly in different contexts, then verify your usage with an IELTS writing checker.

 For comprehensive guidance on developing your ideas with appropriate language, check our resource on Developing Ideas and Supporting Arguments.